sandeep159/100DaysOfCodeChallenge/README.md

 (https://github.com/sandeep159/100DaysOfCodeChallenge/blob/master/Day001.md)

 2)Day002-

-[Write a program that reads the length of the base and the height of a right-angled triangle and prints the area.
+1. [Write a program that reads the length of the base and the height of a right-angled triangle and prints the area.
+Every number is given on a separate line.]

+2.[Write a program that takes three numbers and prints their sum.
 Every number is given on a separate line.]

 (https://github.com/sandeep159/100DaysOfCodeChallenge/edit/master/Day002.md)

 3)Day003-